 What to Expect

-All counseling sessions and communication with your counselor will be confidential.
-This means that RAs, RDs, professors, coaches, friends, family, or parents will not have access to your counseling records and will not be informed that you are in counseling.
+All counseling sessions and communication with a counselor are confidential.
+This means that RAs, RDs, professors, coaches, friends, family or parents will not have access to your counseling records and will not be informed that you are in counseling.

-Follow up counseling sessions between you and your counselor will include skills for managing difficulties, conversations about ways to improve your life, as well as identifying ways to improve interactions with others.
-The nature of your conversations will depend on your presenting concerns.
-The counseling session typically lasts 45 to 50 minutes and typically occurs one time a week.
+Follow-up counseling sessions between you and your counselor will include skills for managing difficulties; conversations about ways to improve your life; and identifying ways to improve your interactions with others.
+The nature of your conversations will depend on the concerns that you present.
+A counseling session typically lasts 50 to 60 minutes and occurs once a week.